 What are Braces?
 An Important Overview of Patients Looking for Answers

 Many people would be surprised to know that braces have been around for centuries.
 In fact, early evidence of these devices has been documented during the BC era.
-Over time, these braces have changed drastically into the modern form that people are familiar with today; however, their basic design and purpose remains the same.
+Over time, these braces have changed drastically into the modern form that people are familiar with today; however, their basic design and purpose remain the same.
 Braces are designed in a manner that is meant to apply force to the crown of the tooth.
-By using a combination of both pressure and tension, the device is used to place force into the root itself.
+By using a combination of both pressure and tension, the device is used to place forces into the root itself.
 This triggers a process called bone remodeling that helps to shift the teeth into a final position that leads to a straighter smile.

 The Various Parts of the Braces: How do Each of These Different Parts Work?